 Taenaka: In the former theme, we are focusing on the visualization of CO2 emissions.By designing using BIM, it is possible to automatically calculate the amount of materials used in buildings.
 We are creating a system for graphing CO2 emissions.

-In addition, we are working to promote a new construction method called the pre-cut method by utilizing the BIM data.
+In addition, we are also promoting a new construction method called the pre-cut method by utilizing the BIM data.
 This aims to implement precise pre-cut construction by utilizing 3D data extracted from BIM.
-By planning how to cut building materials in advance and cutting them at the factory, it is possible not only to reduce man-hours on site, but also to reduce CO2 emissions by reducing waste materials.
+By planning how to cut out building materials in advance and cutting them at the factory, you can not only reduce man-hours on site, but also reduce CO2 emissions by reducing waste materials.

-Regarding the latter theme, we are currently working on a project called "The Study of Delight and Passion."
-This is an attempt to scientifically examine spaces that make people happy and emotional, and to utilize this knowledge in spatial design.
-In particular, I am currently researching how the brainwaves of subjects in a VR space change depending on the content of the space."
+Regarding the latter theme, I'm working on a project called "The Science of Delight and Passion."
+This is an attempt to scientifically examine spaces that evoke joy and emotion in people, and to utilize that knowledge in creating those spaces.
+In particular, I'm researching how the brainwaves of subjects in VR spaces change depending on the content of the space."

 Taenaka is energetically involved in various projects, including in-house activities.
 There are some things that I value in my work.